-LEAN Thinking also tells us that customers are only willing to pay for the work that directly contributes to the creation of value.
-This is why many companies have the perspective that compliance, particularly in the form of inspection, is a form of waste because it is seen as not directly contributing to satisfying customer requirements.
+We know that customers are only willing to pay for the work that directly contributes to the creation of value.
+This is why many companies view compliance, particularly in the form of inspection, as a form of waste because it is seen as not directly contributing to satisfying customer requirements.
 Specifically, compliance adds to waiting, unnecessary movements, and to inefficient processes.
-These are indeed wastes when looked at in this way, but is this the best way to think about compliance?
+These are indeed wastes when looked at in this way.
+But is this the best way to think about compliance – as a waste?

 Customers do expect that companies build their products in accordance with regulations and standards.
-They expect that the environment will not be harmed, employees will not be injured, and that companies operate according to the rule of law and within ethical guidelines.
-If you don't believe this then eliminate these functions from your organization and see what happens.
+They expect that the environment will not be harmed, employees not injured, and that companies operate according to the rule of law and within ethical guidelines.
+If you don't believe this then eliminate risk & compliance functions from your organization and see what happens.

-As we know customers will only pay for those things that contribute to value and that includes compliance.
+As we know customers will only pay for those things that contribute to value and that includes the outcomes of compliance: safety, quality, environmental, privacy and other stakeholder expectations.
 Customers refuse to buy products or services or even work for companies that choose not to meet their compliance obligations.
 In fact, they value companies with higher standards over those that only conform to the minimum from a legal perspective.

 When companies consider compliance as a necessary evil they tend to use mostly inspections and audits which can contribute to waste in the value stream.

 However, when compliance is seen as a necessary good, it is included as part of customer requirements.
 When this happens companies design compliance into their products and services as well as the processes that create them.
 This not only eliminates "waste" but also creates added value that results in reduced risk, increased trust, and sustainable growth through increased customer loyalty.